Fauna tour

 Manage schema using the Fauna CLI

-Fauna’s demo dataset includes several FSL schemas.
-Install the Fauna CLI and pull your demo databases’s schemas into your app’s project directory.
+Fauna’s demo dataset includes FSL schema for several resources.
+Install the Fauna CLI and pull your demo databases’s schema into your app’s project directory.

 1. Install the Fauna CLI: